-If you have to be on the computer, you can opt for a stand-up or use a treadmill desk (if you have a desk job you can even ask your company for workplace alternatives).
-Can’t get a stand-up or treadmill desk, there are a few things that you can do to curb the effects of sitting.
+If you have to be on the computer, you can opt for a stand up or a treadmill desk (if you have a desk job you can even ask your company for workplace alternatives).
+Can’t get a stand up or treadmill desk, there are a few things that you can do to curb the effects of sitting.
 You can try a few chair exercises and other exercises that you can do at the office.

 Eating healthy meals is just as important as exercising.
 As you are slowly making changes to your activity level, make sure that you are also working on your eating habits.
 Adapting healthy eat habits doesn’t have to be hard.
 Once you start eating healthy, you should start to notice the difference in your overall health.
 Don’t be overly concerned about your weight but you should focus on how your feeling in the very beginning.

-A sedentary lifestyle can have serious health repercussions but it isn’t too late to make changes to your overall health and well-being.
-Remember to take it slow and easy when you first starting an exercise routine to avoid injury.
+A sedentary lifestyle can have serious health repercussions but it isn’t too late to make changes to your overall health and well being.
+Remember take it slow and easy when you first starting a exercise routine to avoid injury.
 Don’t forget to use these tips on how to go from being sedentary to exercising in 9 easy steps.